Vi-Ku/Robotic-arm-pick-and-place/README.md

 In addition, you can also control the spawn location of the target object in the shelf.
 To do this, modify the **spawn_location** argument in `target_description.launch` file under /Robotic-arm-pick-and-place/kuka_arm/launch.
 0-9 are valid values for spawn_location with 0 being random mode.

-You can launch the project by
+You can launch the project by:
 ```sh
 $ cd ~/catkin_ws/src/Robotic-arm-pick-and-place/kuka_arm/scripts
 $ ./safe_spawner.sh